#177 Ua Mau Ke Ea O Ka 'Āina I Ka Pono O Hawaiʻi

 The phrase was first spoken by Kamehameha III, the King of Hawai'i, on July 31, 1843, when the sovereignty of the Kingdom of Hawai'i was returned by the British.
 Ea means not only "life", but "breath" and, more importantly, "sovereignty".

-I spoke with ʻolelo teachers and a number of kūpuna such as Sam Keli'iho'omalu, Kaleikoa Ka'eo and Kumu Hinaleimoana Wong-Kalu about the piece and this particuliar translation I found during my reasearch.
-They acknowledged the approach and approve of it as a fitting translation.
+I spoke with scholars, ʻolelo teachers and a number of kūpuna such as Sam Keli'iho'omalu, Kaleikoa Ka'eo and Kumu Hinaleimoana Wong-Kalu about the translation I found during my reasearch.
+They approve of it as a fitting and pertinent translation.

-There are obviously various interpretations and translations for this phrase.
+There are different interpretations and translations for this phrase.
 This seems to be the most truthful for the context it was spoken in and honors our Hawaiian 'ohana as well as kanaka and indigenous people everywhere.

 Learn more about the song's origins.